sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 Following infra will ensure port re-initialization by xcvrd in case of syncd/swss/orchagent crash

+Pre-requisites for the infra to work:
+  - APPL_DB should be cleared after syncd/swss/orchagent crash/restart, config reload and cold reboot
+  - APPL_DB should be retained after
+    - pmon crash/restart
+    - xcvrd crash/restart (does not apply to xcvrd restart triggered due to a different docker container crash/restart)
+    - warm reboot

 1. XCVRD main thread init
 	- XCVRD main thread creates the key CMIS_REINIT_REQUIRED in PORT_TABLE:\<port\> (APPL_DB) with value as true for ports which do NOT have this key present
 	- XCVRD main thread creates the key NPU_SI_SETTINGS_SYNC_STATUS in PORT_TABLE:\<port\> (APPL_DB) with value NPU_SI_SETTINGS_DEFAULT for ports which do NOT have this key present.